Joe8Bit/currency-data/README.md

 ## currency-data

 Currency data is an npm package for exposing information about the world's currencies and their usage.
-It's core value lies in `./data.json` and it exposes a number of utility methods for interacting with it's content, however, requiring that data yourself is of course possibl and encouraged.
+It's core value lies in `./data.json` and it exposes a number of utility methods for interacting with it's content, however, requiring that data yourself is of course possible (and encouraged).
 You can do so thusly:

 ```javascript
 const rawCurrencyData = require('./node_modules/currency-data/data');